Pallandos/bitcoin-on-local/doc/config.md

 - **Type :** `int`
 - **Default value :** `18443`

-Each node will be placed in a docker conteneur.
-To avoid conlicts with port when interracting from the outside, the ports will be spaced following this formula : $`rpc\_port_{i} = 18443 + (i-1)\times2`$.
-By doing so, port wont collide.
+Each node will be placed in a docker container.
+To avoid conflicts with ports when interacting from the outside, the ports will be spaced following this formula : $`rpc\_port_{i} = 18443 + (i-1)\times2`$.
+By doing so, the port won't collide.
 If you have Bitcoin Core running on regtest on your computer, consider changing `NODE_BASE_RPC_PORT` in your config.

 ---